-ELEMENT Inappropriate Teacher Emerging Teacher Developing Teacher ( Skilled Experienced Teacher 10 - Quality: Feedback focuses solely on Feedback accurately Specific and accurate Specific and accurate Accurate, errors with no elaboration or identifies what students did feedback helps the student feedback on content and Substantive, is vague. well and areas for understand what s/he did academic language helps the Constructive, C improvement related to well, and provides guidance student understand what and Specific specific learning targets. for improvement. s/he did well, and provides TPA8 1 guidance for improvement.
-0 1 Timeliness Feedback is not provided in a Feedback is inconsistently Feedback is consistently Feedback is consistently timely manner. provided in a timely manner. provided in a timely manner. provided in a timely manner.
-TPA8 Students make prompt use of the feedback in their learning.
-Student Use Candidate does not provide Candidate describes how Candidate describes how Teacher describes how of Feedback opportunities for applying students will use feedback to students will use feedback to students will use feedback to feedback. correct their errors. improve their work or their improve their work or their TPA8 OR understanding and how understanding and to Candidate feedback contains students will use self- evaluate their own work. significant inaccuracies assessment.
+1 1 Developmental Levels of ELEMENT Inappropriate Teacher Emerging Teacher \ Developing Teacher Skilled Experienced Teacher Quality: Feedback focuses solely on Feedback accurately Specific and accurate Specific and accurate Accurate, errors with no elaboration or identifies what students did feedback helps the student feedback on content and Substantive, is vague. well and areas for understand what s/he did academic language helps the Constructive, 0 improvement related to well, and provides guidance student understand what and Specific specific learning targets. for improvement. s/he did well, and provides edTPA AS 1, 1 guidance for improvement.
+2, 3 Timeliness Feedback is not provided in a Feedback is inconsistently Feedback is consistently Feedback is consistently timely manner. provided in a timely manner. provided in a timely manner. provided in a timely manner.
+Students make prompt use of the feedback in their learning.
+Student Use Candidate does not provide Candidate describes how Candidate describes how Teacher describes how of Feedback opportunities for applying students will use feedback to students will use feedback to students will use feedback to feedback. correct their errors. improve their work or their improve their work or their edTPA SV2 OR understanding and how understanding and to Candidate feedback contains students will use self- evaluate their own work. significant inaccuracies assessment.